yhr20000319/paper1/README.md

 ## The code of IENE
-NeurIPS 2024 anonymous submission.
-Number: 7489.
+WWW 2025 anonymous submission.
+Number: 1268.

 ## Download Datasets
 We used the datasets provided by [Wu et al.](https://github.com/qitianwu/GraphOOD-EERM).
 We slightly modified their code to support data loading.